Coconut. Chewy. Guilt-Free Treat.

 Being in the kitchen makes me happy.
 There’s nothing comparable to the aroma that fills a house when something is cooking or baking.

 I want to know what goes into the food that I prepare for my family.
 Buying bars or packaged goods at the store is convenient but pay attention to the ingredients.
-Even if you try to find ‘cleaner’ treats, there’s always a few sneaky ingredients that you might want to avoid.
+Even if you try to find ‘cleaner’ treats, there are always a few sneaky ingredients that you might want to avoid.
 Examples: extra sugar, soy, refined oils, preservatives, additives, etc.

 This recipe is easy to prepare with pure, organic and raw ingredients.
 For example, when buying seeds or coconut (shredded or flaked), the ingredients on the package should be listed as seeds or coconut.
 No added oils, sulphites, or sugar, etc.